SunsetFi/stationeers-api-mod/README.md

 Gets a dictionary of possible logic types.

+### GET /\*

+For any GET request NOT in the /api/ folder, content will be served from the `web-content` folder of the plugin's folder.
+For exact paths, the file will be returned if it exists.
+If the path is a directory, an `index.htm` or `index.html` file in that directory will be returned if it exists, or a directory listing will be used as a fallback.

 # Compiling from source

 This mod can be compiled using the .net SDK tools.
 Visual studio will do nicely, but any text editor will do as long as the .net sdk is installed.